kontent-ai-bot/kontent-jekyll/README.md

 All generated pages will be merged with pages located in the root directory of your Jekyll project.

 You can specify a default layout for all pages.
-Parameter codename for the post content defaults to `content`.
+Parameter codename for the page content defaults to `content`.

 ## Index page